khaledmo77/LibraryManagementSystem-/README.md

 The application should launch at http://localhost:5000.

 Database Setup
-The system uses Entity Framework Core In-Memory Database by default for testing and development.
-Sample data for authors and books is seeded automatically when the application starts.
+By default, the system uses Entity Framework Core In-Memory Database for testing and development.
+Sample data for authors and books is seeded automatically at startup.

-If you'd like to switch to a production database, you can configure SQL Server or any other supported database provider in the appsettings.json file.
+For production use, configure a SQL Server or other supported database provider in the appsettings.json file.

 N-Tier Architecture Overview
-The Library Management System follows the N-Tier Architecture pattern, where different layers handle distinct responsibilities:
+The Library Management System follows the N-Tier Architecture pattern, which separates the application into distinct layers:

-1. Presentation Layer (ASP.NET MVC):
+1. Presentation Layer (ASP.NET MVC)
 Controllers: Handle user requests, interact with services, and return appropriate views.

-Views: Display data to the user in an intuitive format using Razor Pages.
+Views: Display data to users using Razor Pages.

-2. Business Layer (Services):
+2. Business Layer (Services)
-Contains all business logic.

-Services (e.g., IBorrowingService) perform operations like borrowing and returning books and manage authors and books.
+Contains the core business logic (e.g., borrowing books, managing authors, and books).

-Services interact with the Repository Layer for CRUD operations.
+Services (e.g., IBorrowingService, IAuthorService, IBookService) interact with the Repository Layer to perform CRUD operations.

-3. Data Layer (Entity Framework Core):
+3. Data Layer (Entity Framework Core)
 Handles all database operations using Entity Framework Core.

-The in-memory database is used by default for simplicity, with seeding functionality for sample data.
+The in-memory database is used for simplicity, with data seeding functionality.

-4. Dependency Injection:
+4. Dependency Injection
-The application uses Dependency Injection (DI) to decouple components.
+Dependency Injection (DI) is used to decouple components.

-Services are injected into controllers, allowing for easier testing and more maintainable code.
+Services are injected into controllers, making the code more maintainable and easier to test.

 Service Pattern
-The Service Pattern is used to separate business logic from controllers:
+The Service Pattern is employed to separate business logic from controllers:

-Each service (e.g., IBorrowingService, IAuthorService, IBookService) contains logic related to specific operations.
+Each service (e.g., IBorrowingService, IAuthorService, IBookService) contains the relevant logic for specific operations.

-Controllers only handle HTTP requests and delegate business operations to the services.
+Controllers delegate business operations to these services, improving maintainability and promoting clean, testable code.

-This separation promotes clean code, maintainability, and testability.

-Identity Package for Authentication and Authorization The ASP.NET Identity package is used to handle authentication and authorization:
+Identity Package for Authentication and Authorization ASP.NET Identity is used to manage user authentication and authorization:

-Users can register, log in, and access specific features based on roles (user or admin).
+Users can register, log in, and access certain features based on their roles (user or admin).

-Admins have full control over managing authors and books, while regular users can borrow and return books.
+Admins have full control over managing authors and books.

+Regular users can borrow and return books.

-Identity enables user authentication and ensures proper access control between different user roles.
+Identity ensures proper access control between different user roles.

 Features and Fixes in Recent Commits
-May 10, 2025:
+May 10, 2025

-Implemented pagination for book listings to improve navigation.
+Implemented pagination for book listings for easier navigation.

 Fixed issues with the borrowing feature and added full CRUD operations for borrowing transactions.

-Enhanced the admin dashboard and improved role management.
+Enhanced admin dashboard and improved role-based management.

-Integrated Identity Package for user authentication and role separation.
+Integrated Identity Package for secure user authentication and role separation.

-Refined the navbar for better user navigation.
+Refined navbar for better user experience.

-May 9, 2025:
+May 9, 2025

-Added CRUD operations for Books and Authors.
+Added CRUD operations for books and authors.

 Created edit and details views for authors.

-Implemented client-side validation for the create author view.
+Implemented client-side validation for creating authors.

 Used AutoMapper to simplify mapping between view models and data models.

-May 8, 2025:
+May 8, 2025

-Initialized the project and set up the repository pattern to interact with the in-memory database.
+Initialized the project and set up the repository pattern for interacting with the in-memory database.

-Seeded data for authors and books.
+Seeded sample data for authors and books.

 Conclusion
-This Library Management System provides an intuitive interface to manage books, authors, and borrowing transactions.
-Built with .NET 9, Entity Framework Core, and ASP.NET Identity, the system uses N-Tier Architecture and Service Pattern for maintainability and scalability.
+The Library Management System offers an intuitive platform to manage books, authors, and borrowing transactions.
+Built with .NET 9, Entity Framework Core, and ASP.NET Identity, the system follows the N-Tier Architecture and Service Pattern for maintainability and scalability.

-Feel free to explore, contribute, or modify the system for your own needs!
+Feel free to explore, contribute, or modify the system to suit your needs.

 For any questions or issues, please raise them on the GitHub repository or contact the development team.